Glue is a function that binds (adheres) the vertices of two ArtMeshes together.

 Once you have inserted the vertices you want to glue together, it is convenient to click [Auto connect] to automatically connect the vertices.

-Focus on each ArtMesh by itself and check to see if the mesh surrounds the texture and if any edges are left unconnected.
+Focus on each ArtMesh separately and check to see if the mesh surrounds the texture and if any edges are left unconnected.

-Select the vertex you wish to adhere and click on the [Tool Details] palette -> [Bind].
+Select the vertex you want to adhere and click on the [Tool Details] palette -> [Bind].

-[Binding] “two overlapping vertices” will cause the vertices to adhere to each other and change the color of the vertices.
+Binding “two overlapping vertices” with [Bind] will cause the vertices to adhere to each other and change the color of the vertices.

-When a glue is locked in the [Part] palette, the tag turns gray and the glue cannot be edited.
+When a glue object is locked in the [Part(s)] palette, the tag turns gray and the glue cannot be edited.

 If multiple glues are set for a single ArtMesh, multiple “Glue” tags will be displayed.